bcgov/how-to-workshops/vault/getting-started-demo/README.md

   `oc delete -f vault-$LICENSE_PLATE-$ENV`

   Assuming your logs look similar to those shown above your project set is configured and setup for integrating Vault with your Applications! :tada:

+## Advanced usages

+You can use Vault injector annotations to further configure the sidecar container specs.
+For example, you tune the resource specification with annotations like `vault.hashicorp.com/agent-limits-cpu: 10m`.
+Here is the full list of injector annotations: https://www.vaultproject.io/docs/platform/k8s/injector/annotations#annotations.

 ## Support